webdriverio-community/wdio-electron-service/docs/electron-apis/accessing-apis.md

 ![Execute Demo](../../.github/assets/execute-demo.png 'Execute Demo')

 **Note:** The first argument of the function will be always the default export of the `electron` package that contains the [Electron API](https://www.electronjs.org/docs/latest/api/app).

+## How It Works

+The service uses the Chrome DevTools Protocol (CDP) to communicate with your Electron application's main process.
+This provides a reliable and efficient way to:

+- Execute JavaScript code in the main process context
+- Access all Electron APIs
+- Mock Electron APIs for testing
+- Handle multiple windows and processes

+No additional setup or imports are required in your Electron application - the service automatically connects to your app when it starts.